-The shipping industry is a crucial component of the global economy.
-In the U.S. the shipping industry is valued at $700B and is projected to grow to $1.3T by 2020, according to the U.S. Department of Transportation and Research and Innovative Technology.
-If you’re into trading penny stocks, then you’ll love shipping stocks.
-Shipping companies own and operate vessels and offshore assets.
-As you can imagine, the health of the shipping industry is dependent on the global economy and trade.
+The shipping industry is a sizable one in the U.S. economy.
+It’s valued at $700 billion, and is projected to grow to $1.3 trillion by 2020 according to the U.S. Department of Transportation and Research and Innovative Technology.
+If you like trading penny stocks, you’ll probably like shipping stocks too.

 Triton International Limited

 Shipping Stocks – Crude Oil Tankers

 GasLog Partners LP